liuguoyou/piccante/README.md

 NOTE ON PULL REQUESTS:
 =====================
-Please, send your pull requests to the devel branch and not to the master.
+Please, send your pull requests to the develop branch and not to the master.

 TEAM:
 =====